Replacement Cost

 Let’s say you bought an iPhone 13 right when it was released back in 2021 for $799 (the most basic model).
 One year later, it was stolen on the train.
 You sent over all the documentation to your insurance company (original receipt, make and model, and a police report of the incident).
 The same phone today costs $667.

-If you opted for replacement cost, if you make a claim and it’s approved, you’ll receive a check or wire transfer for that amount in your bank account (minus your deductible, of course).
+If your policy covers replacement cost and you make a claim and it’s approved, you’ll receive a check or wire transfer for that amount in your bank account (minus your deductible, of course).

 While you may feel entitled to that extra $100, that’s not how replacement cost works.
-That’s because it takes into account how much that same item – same make and model – is sold today.
+That’s because it takes into account how much that same item – same make and model or an item of like kind and quality – is sold today.

 House repairs and replacement cost